Last updated: December 2019

 If you intend to make a complaint about our processing of your personal data, please contact us in the first instance before contacting your local data protection authority.

 Most browsers support cookies, but you can set your browser to decline them and you can delete them whenever you like.
-Please be aware that if you delete cookies or refuse to accept them this may prevent you from using certain parts of the Website.
+Please be aware that if you delete cookies or block them this will not prevent you from accessing the content of the website.